Capitalization of Internet: Evolution of the word

 Conventions for the capitalization of Internet have varied over time.
 The term internet was originally coined as a shorthand for internetwork in the first specification of the Transmission Control Protocol (Note: In the original RFC document (Cerf, Dalal & Sunshine 1974), the protocol was described as a "Transmission Control Program".) in 1974.
 Because of the widespread deployment of the Internet protocol suite in the 1980s by educational and commercial networks beyond the ARPANET, the core network became increasingly known as the Internet, treated as a proper noun.
 The Oxford English Dictionary says that the global network is usually "the internet", but most of the American historical sources it cites use the capitalized form.
 Increasingly, the proper noun sense of the word takes a lowercase i, in orthographic parallel with similar examples of how the proper names for the Sun (the sun), the Moon (the moon), the Universe (the universe), and the World (the world) are variably capitalized in English orthography.

+In 1999, the Orange Country Register said that Internet might become lowercase as other commonly used proper nouns had.
+In 2002, the New York Times reported that Internet had been changing from a proper noun to a generic term.
+Words for new technologies, such as phonograph in the 19th century, are sometimes capitalized before becoming uncapitalized later.

-The spelling internet has become often used, as the word almost always refers to the global network; the generic sense of the word has become rare in non-technical writings.
-As a result, various style manuals, including The Chicago Manual of Style, the Associated Press's AP Stylebook, and the AMA Manual of Style, revised their formerly capitalized stylization of the word to lowercase internet in 2016.
-The New York Times, which followed suit in adopting the lowercase style, said that such a change is common practice when "newly coined or unfamiliar terms" become part of the lexicon.
-The same trend was previously applied to mentions of Web site (website).
+The spelling internet is often used, as the word almost always refers to the global network; the generic sense of the word has become rare in non-technical writing.
+As a result, various style manuals, including the Associated Press's AP Stylebook, and the AMA Manual of Style, revised their formerly capitalized stylization of the word to lowercase internet in 2016.
+The New York Times moved to the lowercase style, and said that such a change is common when "newly coined or unfamiliar terms" become part of the lexicon, as happened with mentions of Web site (website).
+The Chicago Manual of Style adopted lowercase in 2017 and APA style in 2019.
+Whereas the fourth (2016) edition of Garner's Modern English Usage capitalized the word, the fifth (2022) edition did not, after 82% of respondents to Bryan A. Garner's 2020 Twitter poll favoured lowercase.

-In 2002, a New York Times column said that Internet has been changing from a proper noun to a generic term.
-Words for new technologies, such as phonograph in the 19th century, are sometimes capitalized at first, later becoming uncapitalized.
-In 1999, another column said that Internet might, like some other commonly used proper nouns, lose its capital letter.

-Capitalization of the word as an adjective (specifically, a noun adjunct) also varies.
-Some guides specify that the word should be capitalized as a noun but not capitalized as an adjective, e.g., "internet resources."